Teenage (Adolescent) Counselling Service In Singapore

 Hence, it becomes essential for them to be adequately counselled during this time so that they do not feel overwhelmed or alone in navigating this period.
 Adolescent therapy would help them to gain awareness of themselves better and resolve any conflicts with a positive approach.

-Issues faced by teenagers :
+Issues faced by Singaporean teenagers :

+In Singapore, depression is one of the most common mental health issues found in youths.
 In today’s stressful times, keeping up with everyone’s high expectations of academics and extracurricular activities can get overwhelming.
 There is a constant pressure to always be perfect and perform well in everything.
 The rise of social media has led to unrealistic body standards and aspirations.
 Since teenagers aren’t mentally and emotionally developed enough to withstand these pressures, they can fall prey to depression when perfection is not achieved.
 Depression in teenagers has been linked to high levels of anxiety, stress, and can be categorized by feelings of loneliness and helplessness.

 According to a survey conducted by the Singapore Children’s Society, one in every five primary school students surveyed had been a victim of bullying.
 Bullying takes place when a person assumes power over another and tries to dominate others through deliberate and hurtful words or action.
 Bullying may be verbal, physical, or psychological.
 This tends to leave a deep impact on the survivor, and they are often left feeling alone, anxious, helpless, and depressed.